THE BLACK BATTLION

 Battalion disbanded

 The Battalion was disbanded in 1920 after World War I, having supported the Canadian Forestry Corps in France.
-Despite their vital contributions, the men faced racial discrimination and received little recognition compared to white soldiers.
+Despite their vital contributions, the men faced racial discrimination upon their return home and received little recognition compared to white soldiers.
 Many Black veterans returned to civilian life without honors, highlighting ongoing racial inequality in post-war Canada.
-This marked the end of Canada's first and only all-Black military unit, though their legacy has gained recognition over time.
+This marked the end of Canada's largest Black military unit, though their legacy has gained recognition over time.

 Legacy